YiLimath/YiLimath.github.io/_pages/about.md

 (1) The Kähler minimal model program, with applications to deformation problems;

-(2) The boundedness problem in birational geometry and the moduli aspects of birational geometry.
+(2) The boundedness problem in birational geometry and the moduli aspects of birational geometry;

+(3) I am also studying topics related to the geometric Langlands program and mirror symmetry.